• Skip to primary navigation

 Instructions

-- Strain your turkey cooking liquids using a fine mesh strainer into a heat-safe container (such as a Pyrex measuring cup or bowl).
+• Strain your turkey cooking liquids using a fine mesh strainer into a heat-safe container (such as a Pyrex measuring cup or bowl).
 Let sit for a few minutes so the fat rises to the top.
-Skim off the fat and discard.
+Use a spoon to carefully skim off the fat and discard.

-- Continue to cook the gravy for 2-3 minutes, until the gravy reaches your desired consistency and is nice and hot.
+• Continue to cook the gravy for 2-3 minutes, until the gravy reaches your desired consistency and is nice and hot.
 (Keep in mind that the gravy will continue to thicken as it sits.)
-Season to taste with black pepper.
+Season to taste with black pepper if desired.
 (It should not need any salt.)

 Notes